Photographer's Photography Website

 Connect with people

 With this website, I'm able to connect with many people from all over the world, including clients and other talents in other fields that are related to photography.
+I also collaborate with other talents/artists.
 I gather my work, thoughts and knowledge to share with my visitors.
 They get to know at least a little about me before they even get to talk to me.
 People who are patient and detailed tend to know me even better because they make more effort to read, just like you are doing now.

 to judge the quality of photographs